Send the link below via email or IMCopy

 Gain knowledge of the body in action.

 Learn how to plan. perform and evaluate.

-Discover their abilities, aptitudes and make choices for lifelong learning.
+Make choices for lifelong learning.

 Perform in a range of roles (officiating, coaching, leading)

 Six groups of activities: